Noor Alam Khalil Amini

 Noor Alam Khalil Amini (18 December 1952 – 3 May 2021) was an Indian Sunni Muslim scholar, academic and a litterateur of Arabic and Urdu.
 He was a senior professor of Arabic language and literature at the Darul Uloom Deoband.
 His book Falastin Fi Intezari Salahidin was subject of a doctoral study at Assam University and his book Miftahul Arabia is part of dars-e-nizami curricula in various madrasas.

 Amini was an alumnus of Darul Uloom Mau, Darul Uloom Deoband, Madrasa Aminia and the King Saud University.
 His books include Wo Koh Kan Ki Baat, Harf-e-Shireen, Miftah al-Arabiyyah and Falastin Fi Intezari Salahidin.

 Early life and education

 Noor Alam Khalil Amini was born on 18 December 1952 in Muzaffarpur in Bihar.
 He was schooled at Madrasa Imdadiya Darbhanga, Darul Uloom Mau and Darul Uloom Deoband.
 In 1970, he moved to Madrasa Aminia, Kashmiri Gate for graduation in traditional dars-e-nizami studies.
-His teachers include Abdul Haq Azmi, Waheeduz Zaman Kairanwi and Muhammad Miyan Deobandi.
+His teachers include Abdul Haq Azmi, Wahiduzzaman Kairanawi, Muhammad Miyan Deobandi, and Qamruddin Ahmad Gorakhpuri.
 He specialized in teaching Arabic language from the King Saud University.

 Career

 Amini taught Arabic literature at the Darul Uloom Nadwatul Ulama for ten years from 1972 to 1982.
 He later taught at the Darul Uloom Deoband for a span of 39 years.
-He served as the chief-editor of Darul Uloom Deoband's monthly Arabic magazine Al-Dai.
+He served as the chief-editor of Darul Uloom Deoband's monthly Arabic magazine Al-Daie.

 He was conferred with the President's Certificate of Honour in 2017.
 His students number more than 1000, including Mohammad Najeeb Qasmi.